-PORTSMOUTH, N.H. – As Eric Trump visited to christen a new Republican Party field office on Friday afternoon, outside two small groups of people with diametrically opposed views over Trump’s father found each other face to face once again in a scene being re-enacted throughout America as this November’s election draws closer.
+PORTSMOUTH, NH – As Eric Trump visited New Hampshire to christen a new Republican Party field office on Friday afternoon, two small groups of people with diametrically opposed views over Trump’s father gathered outside, finding themselves face-to-face in a scene being re-enacted throughout America.

-Due to the intimate size of the office, an overflow crowd quickly accumulated on the lawn of the office, separated by a street that was about 10 to 15 feet wide in distance, but far wider in terms of the ideological gap between the people on each side of the street.
+Due to the intimate size of the office, an overflow crowd quickly spilled onto the lawn of the office, separated by a street that was about 10 to 15 feet wide in distance – but far wider in terms of the ideological gap between the people on either side of the street.

-For those across the street, a sense of duty permeated their presence, looking to do something in opposition to a campaign they see as an existential threat.
+For those on the “other” side of the street, a sense of duty permeated their presence.
+They were looking to do something – anything– in opposition to a campaign they see as an existential threat to all.

 “I am so disturbed by the lies (Donald Trump’s) told and the lives he’s cost,” said Werner.
 “I felt like I owed it to my grandchildren to come here today.”